 • In October 2017, our first 30A Sessions concert hosted seven-time Grammy award-winning supergroup Lady Antebellum.
 Watch for more 30A Sessions concerts coming soon!

 • 160+ retail partners across the U.S. carry 30A Gear, including our Dumpster Diver line

 • 20,000+ 30A Radio sessions per month

-• 30A Beach Blonde Ale and 30A Rosé Gose Beer by Grayton Beer Company is available in restaurants and stores in six states across the southeast
+• 30A Beach Blonde Ale and 30A Rosé Gose Beer by Grayton Beer Company is available in thousands of restaurants and stores in six states across the southeast

 • 30A Wine by Mercer Estates is available in restaurants and stores across the southeast, including 30A Chardonnay, 30A Red Blend, 30A Rosé, and 30A Malbec